mtelvers/nccc/index.md

 The Central Council has published an eBook called ‘Devon Call Changes’, written by Simon Linford with help from representatives of the Devon Association.
 It uses linked YouTube videos to explain the principles and details of the Devon call change ringing style, including a step by step video guide to ringing 60 on 3rds, based on an excellent performance by the Shaugh Prior band.
 It can be found here [callchanges.cccbr.org.uk](https://callchanges.cccbr.org.uk)

 The Association of Ringing Teachers has recently launched its ‘Advanced Call Change Ringing’ scheme, which introduces Devon call change ringing and includes tools and resources for aspiring call change bands.
 A toolkit can be found here [ringingteachers.org/advanced-call-change-toolbox](https://ringingteachers.org/advanced-call-change-toolbox)

-# What next?

-Entries for the competition should be sent to [callchanges@cccbr.org.uk](mailto:callchanges@cccbr.org.uk).